geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 System tests are the most common type of test case in GeoServer, primarily because they are the easiest tests to write.
 However they come with a cost of performance.
 The GeoServer system test framework provides a fully functional GeoServer system.
-Creating this system is an expensive operation so a full system test shold be useful only when its really necessary.
+Creating this system is an expensive operation so a full system test should be used only as a last resort.
 Developers are encouraged to consider a straight unit or mock tests before resorting to a full system test.